albertaw/nodejs-tutorial/lesson7-routing/README.md

 **Overview**
 curl is a command line tool for querying URLs.
-You can use this to test that your URLs work correctly.
+You can use this to test that your URLs work correctly without creating a user interface in your app.
 To make  a GET request to a URL:
 ```bash
 curl http://example.com/api/users